List of UK dialling codes covering Wales: Misconceptions

 It is a common misconception that the code for Cardiff is 02920, whereas in fact it is 029 followed by an eight-digit local number.
-This is due to Cardiff previously having a 5 digit code (01222) with six-digit local numbers and that all of its local numbers began with 20 until 2005.
+This is due to Cardiff previously having a longer code (0222 then 01222) with six-digit local numbers.
+From 2000, all of its local numbers (until 2005) had the additional 20 added to them, making them 8 digits long.
 This problem is also widespread in cities with other 02x codes such as Coventry, London, Portsmouth and Southampton, and in the region of Northern Ireland.